Anglophone problem: Outcomes

 Several separatist or secessionist groups have emerged or become more prominent as a result of the harsh response by the government to the Anglophone problem.
 These groups desire to see Southern Cameroons completely separate from La République du Cameroun and form its own state, sometimes referred to as Ambazonia.
-Some groups such as the Southern Cameroons Ambazonia Consortium United Front (SCACUF) used diplomatic means in an attempt to gain independence for the Anglophone regions, whereas other groups began to employ armed confrontation with artisan weapons against the deployed gendarmes and soldiers in those regions.
+Some groups such as the Southern Cameroons Ambazonia Consortium United Front (SCACUF) have used diplomatic means in an attempt to gain independence for the Anglophone regions, whereas other groups have employed armed confrontation against deployed gendarmes and government soldiers in those regions.